Christophe

 To ensure that I do not lose touch with my knowledge, I have maintained a lifestyle rooted in yoga philosophy and stoicism.

-I feel and understand the pain of people with such a background, the terrible loneliness, and the feeling of exclusion.
+I feel and know the pain of people with such a negative self-perception, the terrible loneliness, the feeling of being excluded and worthless, of being to blame for everything.

-With my work, I aim to reach out to those who are affected by such situations and bring such people together so that they can be understood and no longer feel alone.
-With Yoga & Swadyaya, I hope to offer a way out, the same way it revealed itself to me.
+With my work, I want to address those who are currently affected by this situation and bring such people together so that they feel understood and no longer feel alone.
+With Samkhya and Swadyaya, they can learn to understand themselves precisely.
+In doing so, I hope to be able to offer a way out, as it revealed itself to me.

 My goals and how yoga can help with trauma experienced during early childhood.